Z-Wave Smart Thermostat Control

 The Benefits of Remote Temperature Control

-The U.S. Department of Energy reports that homeowners can save as much as 10 percent on energy bills annually by lowering their house temperature by just 10 or 15 degrees throughout the night.
+The U.S. Department of Energy reports that homeowners can realize significant savings on energy bills annually by lowering their house temperature by just 10 or 15 degrees throughout the night.

 At the end of the day, a wireless thermostat will enable you to control the temperature in your bedroom before you arrive, and turn the heat down once you are comfortably settled in.
 You can also set the thermostat to increase the warmth just before your alarm wakes you up the next day.